abdur75648/UTRNet-High-Resolution-Urdu-Text-Recognition/README.md

 * [Prof. Chetan Arora](https://www.cse.iitd.ac.in/~chetan/)

 ## Note
 This is an official repository of the project.
-The copyright of the dataset and the code belongs to the authors.
+The copyright of the dataset, code & models belongs to the authors.
 They are for research purposes only and must not be used for any other purpose without the author's explicit permission.

 ## Citation
 If you use the code/dataset, please cite the following paper: